 PROGRAM ACTUAL HOURS CHECK POINT ACTUAL HOURS CHECK POINT

 Cosmetology Operator 450 900

 Esthetics 375

 Manicure 600 300

 Class A Barber 450 900

-Cosmetology Operator to Class A Barber 300 150

 A Future Professional who at a Federal SAP Check Point has not achieved the minimum cumulative GPA of 70% and/or who has not successfully completed at least a cumulative rate of attendance of 70% will be placed on Federal Warning status until the next Federal SAP Check Point.
 Any Future Professional who does not improve their attendance and/or academic rate by the following Federal SAP Check Point will be dropped from the program with an automatic right to appeal (see Appeal Procedure).